The X-48B was an experimental X-Plane and a joint venture between NASA, the US Air Force Research Laboratory and The Boeing Company.

-Flight characteristics have been scaled to extrapolate full-scale dynamic behaviour in order to learn more about the BWB’s low speed flight control characteristics, particularly during take-off and landing.
+Flight characteristics have been scaled to extrapolate full-scale aerodynamic behaviour, in order to learn more about the BWB’s low speed flight control characteristics, particularly during take-off and landing.
 The vehicles are 8.5% scale models with a wingspan of 6.4 metres and maximum take off mass of 230kgs.

 After years of work, the X-48B’s maiden flight was in July 2007.
 After 80 flights, the Boeing X-48B is demonstrating that the BWB can be designed to overcome the challenges of low speed flight.

-These prototype vehicles were built by Cranfield Aerospace, who provided two complete unmanned airborne vehicles and a ground control station to Boeing in accordance with requirements and specifications supplied by Boeing Research & Technology, Boeing’s advanced R&D unit.
+These prototype vehicles were built by Cranfield Aerospace, which provided two complete unmanned airborne vehicles and a ground control station to Boeing, in accordance with requirements and specifications supplied by Boeing Research & Technology (Boeing’s advanced R&D unit).

 Cobham Antenna Systems supplied blade antennas to Cranfield Aerospace for use on the X-48B prototypes.
 The antennas cover different frequency bands and are part of the telecommand, telemetry, video and audio systems.
 These antennas met the specification in that the antennas should not affect aerodynamics, and would function whilst the experimental aircraft was being trialed in flight.

 It was critical to have optimized signal reception at a fixed ground location, irrespective of the aircraft’s location and orientation.
-The attributes of Cobham's blade antennas are proven having been used on other demanding applications including UAVs, World Rally Championship and Grand Prix race cars.
+The attributes of Cobham's blade antennas are well proven, having been used on other demanding applications including UAVs, and World Rally Championship and Grand Prix race cars.

 Visit the NASA website to see a movie of the X-48B flight.